heatherbone/heatherbone.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate at the University of Toronto.
+Hi, I'm Heather.
 I am an empirical microeconomist with a research agenda focusing on the economics of illicit drug markets.

-My name is Heather Bone, and I am an Economics PhD Candidate at the University of Toronto.
 I am on the 2024-2025 job market.
-My research focuses on the economics of crime, with a particular focus on illicit drug markets.
-I am particularly interested in how criminalization and enforcement effects the decisions of criminal actors and the resulting consequences for security and public health.
-Methodologically, my work leverages big data, machine learning, and geographic information systems to observe the actions of criminal enterprises.